Jonathan Colmer - University of Virginia

 Ian is a Ph.D. candidate in the Department of Agricultural and Resource Economics at the University of California, Berkeley.
 Ian graduated from the University of Virginia's Department of Economics in May 2019.
 Between 2018 and 2019, Ian worked as a Research Assistant for the Environmental Inequality Lab.
 Between 2019 and 2021, Ian worked as a pre-doctoral research associate at Stanford University’s Program on Energy and Sustainable Development (PESD).

 Yooseon Hwang is a Ph.D. candidate at the University of Virginia's Department of Economics.
 Her research seeks to understand the economic and environmental consequences of congestion policies.

 Ben Chenault - University of Virginia

 Ben Chenault is a Ph.D. candidate at the University of Virginia's Department of Economics.
 His research seeks to understand the economic consequences of environmental regulations.

-Renée Swager is an undergraduate at the University of Virginia double majoring in Economics and Global Development Studies and will graduate May 2022.
+Renée Swager joined the Environmental Inequality Lab in May 2021.
+She is an undergraduate at the University of Virginia double majoring in Economics and Global Development Studies and will graduate May 2022.